remix-run/react-router/docs/route/action.md

 # `action`

 Route actions are the "writes" to route [loader][loader] "reads".
 They provide a way for apps to perform data mutations with simple HTML and HTTP semantics while React Router abstracts away the complexity of asynchronous UI and revalidation.
-This gives you the simple mental model of HTML + HTTP (where the browser handles the asynchrony and revalidation) with the behavior and and UX capabilities of modern SPAs.
+This gives you the simple mental model of HTML + HTTP (where the browser handles the asynchrony and revalidation) with the behavior and UX capabilities of modern SPAs.

 <docs-error>This feature only works if using a data router like [`createBrowserRouter`][createbrowserrouter]</docs-error>